Accessibility and Assistive Technology

 Updated on

 Grammarly is a tool that helps with writing and communication.
-While you write, Grammarly will help you with correctness, clarity, engagement, and delivery of your writing.
+While you write, Grammarly will help you with accuracy, clarity, engagement, and delivery of your writing.
 In addition to helping with spelling and grammar, Grammarly can help people with dyslexia, ADHD, and more.

-The writing tool will work in any application you use for writing including Outlook, Teams, and Word.
+The writing tool will work in any application you use for writing, including Outlook, Teams, and Word.
 If you have access to the premium version of the tool, you can receive advanced suggestions that help you improve your writing skills.

-If you prefer Grammarly over Microsoft Editor, this article will help you get started in using Grammarly along with providing resources for the writing tool.
+If you prefer Grammarly over Microsoft Editor, this article will help you get started using Grammarly along with providing resources for the writing tool.

 Before installing the application, you will need to create a free account.